 We speak to two people who have special affinity to the region and the facility to find out more.

-In our first interview, we spoke to Asako Takakura, member of the Tokyo 2020 Athletes' Commission and the head coach of the Japanese women's national football team, affectionately known throughout Japan as Nadeshiko Japan.
+In our first interview, we spoke to Asako Takakura, member of the Tokyo 2020 Athletes' Commission and the head coach of the Japanese women's national football team, affectionately known as Nadeshiko Japan.
 Takakura hails from Fukushima City, and was a member of Japan's women's football team at the Atlanta 1996 Games.
-After retiring as a player, she began her coaching career as the coach of the national under-20 women's football team.
-During that period, she had had a plenty of experience of working at the J-Village facility where the team used to train.
-She currently coaches the national women's football team having high expectations for the Olympic games Tokyo 2020.
+After retiring as a player, she began her coaching career as the coach of the national Under-20 women's football team.
+During that period, she had had a plenty of experience of working at J-Village facility where the team used to train.
+She currently coaches the national women's football team having high expectations for the Olympic Games Tokyo 2020.

 Growing up in Fukushima as a football player